kubernetes/website/content/en/docs/concepts/configuration/secret.md

 render those assumptions invalid.

 A Secret is only sent to a node if a Pod on that node requires it.
-For mounting secrets into Pods, the kubelet stores a copy of the data into a `tmpfs` so that the confidential data is not written to durable storage.
+For mounting Secrets into Pods, the kubelet stores a copy of the data into a `tmpfs` so that the confidential data is not written to durable storage.
 Once the Pod that depends on the Secret is deleted, the kubelet deletes its local copy of the confidential data from the Secret.